SQweb-team/Multipass-SDK-Laravel/README.md

 ##Options

 Unless otherwise noted, these options default to `false`.
-You can set them in the constructor, where you defined your `ID_SITE`.
+You can set them in `config/sqweb.php`, where you defined your `ID_SITE`.

 |Option|Description
 |---|---|